TwinLizzie/NGnoidTV/NGNUITY.md

 This isn't what Accelerationism means in literature.
 Left-wing accelerationism typically seeks to encourage and expedite automation, technological progress and 'ride the wave of Capitalist economic growth' all the way to an egalitarian, technology-fueled Utopia.

 Some people view this as irresponsible and destructive.
-In their view, automation is more likely to bring about a dystopian future and exacerbate inequality, rather than emancipate us from it.
+In their view, automation is more likely to bring about a dystopian future and exacerbate economic inequality, rather than emancipate us from it.
 The truth, I believe, lies somewhere in the middle.
 Automation will only bring about a better world if we actively partake in its development ourselves.
 As long as [we] write the code.
 As long as [we] build the machines.

-Otherwise, yes - we will end up with a Google, Microsoft, Amazon, Tesla and Facebook one-world-government.
+Only if we let go of the steering wheel, will we end up with a Google, Microsoft, Amazon, Tesla and Facebook one-world-government.

 ### A New Philosophy of Automation

-- The simplest approach to automation is the best approach. e.g. Which is better: A cat door, or an automatic door opener with a built-in camera and computer vision?
+- Automation systems must be engineered with simplicity in mind. e.g. Which is better: A cat door, or an automatic door opener with a built-in camera and computer vision?
-- Prioritize owning tools that can be used to build as many other tools as possible. e.g. A cordless drill has greater utility than a box full of screw drivers.
+- Automated means of production must aim for maximum self-replicating potential and utility. e.g. A cordless drill has greater utility than a box full of screw drivers.
 A 3d printer has more utility than a paper printer.
 A desktop computer has more utility than a Television. etc. You can't build everything at home, but if you have a good enough metal, glass and fabric 3d printer, you can easily print yourself the tools needed to make almost everything else.
 - Automation must never be used to maximize profits, but to reduce working hours and the cost of goods and services for society as a whole.
 - Automation must be encouraged and accelerated in order to bring about a post-scarcity economy and work-free society as soon as possible.
-Either through government policy, or by taking matters into our own hands through 3d printing, CNC machinery (Computer Numerical Control) and file sharing i.e. Digital Mutual Aid.
-Every second that isn't spent making your work as efficient as possible is a second wasted.
+Either through government policy, or by taking matters into our own hands.
 - Automation must not come at the cost of human fitness.
 E.g. Using a mobility scooter instead of walking when you are not disabled.
-We must build a thriving culture centered around the pursuit of physical fitness and aesthetics, as well as the arts, crafts, scientific innovation and creative endeavours.
+- + We must build a thriving culture centered around the pursuit of physical fitness and aesthetics, as well as the arts, crafts, scientific innovation and creative endeavours.
 - Automation must be used to regain our humanity, not to dehumanize us.
 We were hunter-gatherers before we became agricultural drones.
 We shall use our free time to explore the stars, conquer distant solar systems, find alien life, etc.
 - Our techology tree must evolve away from reliance on centralized means of production.
-The less we rely on the supply chain, the better.
+The less we rely on supply chains, the better.
 - + We define Work as: Any labour which you are forced to perform against your will in order to keep society operating.
 People shouldn't have to Work if they don't want to.
 Period.
 - + To put it simply: Let machines be the agricultural drones that we were forced to become in order to build early human civilization, so that we can once again become Hunter-gatherers.
-- + This is why classical Marxism is incompatible with our movement.
-Classical Marxists are Agricultural Drones.
+- + This is why classical Marxism may be incompatible with our movement.
+Classical Marxist mentality still leans heavily toward the Agricultural Drone lifestyle.
 We seek to live like technologically savvy Hunter Gatherers, and to build socialism on our own terms.
-- Build a new society around the same values and principles as the Linux operating system.
+- Automation shall enable the creation of a new society built around the same values and principles as the Linux operating system.

 ### A Best Case Scenario for a Technological Singularity